GabeThatGuy/checkhdr/README.md

 If this is the case, you will get the following output in your terminal and the script will exit prematurely:
 ``[CRITICAL] Could not find file name.ext in /path/to/currentDirectory``

+#### Output 5: Permission Denied
+If this is the case, you will get a message in your terminal stating that permission was denied.
+You can fix this by giving yourself permission to run the script.
+Do the following:
+Open a terminal window and type ``sudo chmod 755 checkhdr``

 ## Troubleshooting
 ### Recommended Toubleshooting Steps